Advice > Product management

 • Give very outdated examples.
 If you graduated 7+ years ago, there shouldn’t really be university examples there

-Product managers need to be adept at using a wide range of tools, methodologies and technologies and this section gives you the opportunity to list yours.
+Product managers need to be adept at using a wide range of tools, methodologies, and technologies.
+This section gives you the opportunity to list yours.

-Under “Interests,” listing a few hobbies is an opportunity to show some more of your personality and to stand out from the crowd.
-It’s also probably the only place where you might be able to squeeze in a drop of humor (as in the example above) but we advise against doing that unless it comes easily.
+Under “Interests,” listing a few hobbies is an opportunity to show some more of your personality.
+It’s also the only place where you might be able to squeeze in a drop of humor (as in the example above), but we advise against that unless it comes easily.

 DO